 The RMCG story started in Bendigo in 1989 with Rob Rendell and Nigel McGuckian.
 While we initially focused on helping farmers develop sustainable businesses, we have since built on that strong foundation to expand our services across the environment, industry and communities.

 We acknowledge the Traditional Owners of the Country that we work on throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respects to their Elders past, present and emerging and the Elders of other Aboriginal and Torres Strait Islander communities.
-Moreover, we express gratitude for the knowledge and insight that Traditional Owner and other Aboriginal and Torres Strait Islander people contribute to our shared work.
+Moreover, we express gratitude for the knowledge and insight that Traditional Owners and other Aboriginal and Torres Strait Islander people contribute to our shared work.

 We acknowledge that our offices are on the traditional lands of the Dja Dja Wurrung (Bendigo), Wadawurrung (Torquay), Wiradjuri (Orange), Ngunnawal (Canberra), Tasmanian Aboriginal people (Penguin and Hobart) and land that is yet to be formally recognised, but is the traditional land of Aboriginal people (Camberwell).